-The directors have prepared financial forecasts for the Group, comprising operating profit, balance sheet and cash flows to 31 March 2022.
+The directors have prepared financial forecasts for the Group, comprising operating profit, balance sheet and cash flows to 30 September 2023.
 For the purposes of their assessment of the appropriateness of the preparation of the Group's accounts on a going concern basis, the directors have considered the principal areas of uncertainty within the forecasts and the underlying assumptions, in particular those relating to market and customer risks, cost management and working capital management.
 Specifically, the forecasts also consider the impact of COVID-19 including the potential uncertainty of demand for the services provided by the Group; disruption in deliveries and supply chains; and delays in receiving cash from customers.
 The Group continues to take actions as necessary to reduce the impact and has instituted measures to reduce costs and preserve cash.

-The Group forecasts have been stress-tested to consider the sensitivity to severe but plausible downside scenarios, including the following potential circumstances: decrease in expected revenue by 4%, which is assessed with reference to unsecured revenue and pipeline data, which would result in a total decrease of EBITDA by 15% ignoring any cost savings, decrease in cash conversion by 10%, and LIBOR increasing by 1%.
+The Group forecasts have been stress-tested to consider the sensitivity to severe but plausible downside scenarios, including the following potential circumstances: decrease in expected revenue by 6%, which is assessed with reference to unsecured revenue and pipeline data, which would result in a total decrease of EBITDA by 25% ignoring any cost savings, decrease in cash conversion by 10%, and LIBOR increasing by 1%.
 In assessing this sensitivity on revenues, the Group has had regard to its order book and the amount of revenues in the forecast which are already subject to contract, but the forecasts are nonetheless contingent on the Group attracting new customers and retaining existing ones.
-The ability to do this has been demonstrated historically, including during the COVID-19 pandemic in the later part of the year, and continued post year end.
+The ability to do this has been demonstrated historically, including during the COVID-19 pandemic.
 The downside scenarios are considered before any potential costs mitigations which are in the Group's control.

-The Group has significant liquidity available to cope with additional cash requirements related to potential impacts of COVID-19.
+The Group has significant liquidity available.
 The Group's forecasts indicate that even in the severe but plausible downside scenarios it would have sufficient funds to operate within the financial covenants on its loan facilities and to continue to meet its liabilities as they fall due for payment for the forecast period.
-This includes the availability of the revolving credit facility under existing banking agreements, of which £77.0m was available at year end.
+This includes the availability of the revolving credit facility under existing banking agreements, of which £62.0m was available at year end.

-Consequently, the directors have prepared the financial statements for the year ended 30 September 2020 on a going concern basis.
+Consequently, the directors have prepared the financial statements for the year ended 30 September 2021 on a going concern basis.